 Billy Conn, Muay Thai Instructor

-Muay Thai Instructor - Billy Conn, Brentwood Brazilian Jiu-jitsu Academy’s Muay Thai Instructor, began training in martial arts around the age of 15 starting with karate and moving into kickboxing and submission grappling around age 17.
+Muay Thai Instructor - Billy Conn, Profectus Brazilian Jiu-jitsu Academy’s Muay Thai Instructor, began training in martial arts around the age of 15 starting with karate and moving into kickboxing and submission grappling around age 17.
 Due to the effectiveness of the Art, Billy was drawn to Muay Thai and is an avid student of the Art.
 Over the years, Billy has had the opportunity to train at Nashville MMA, Nemesis MMA, Elite Martial Arts- Bellevue, Clarksville Fight Club and a few others throughout Middle Tennessee.
 Billy also had the opportunity to travel to Thailand, the birthplace of Muay Thai, to train at the Muay Thai Institute.

 In Billy’s own words: